danielhmahecha/VusPrize/training/README.txt

 BEN_2020.txt  VEP annotated variants classified as Benign in ClinVar on August 08th 2020 in CSV format PAT_2020.txt  VEP annotated variants classified as Pathogenic in ClinVar on August 08th 2020 in CSV format VUS_2020.txt  VEP annotated variants classified as VUS in ClinVar on August 08th 2020 in CSV format

+This files are the basis of model training.